Rehabilitation is the first important step toward resuming an independent life.

 We encourage you to celebrate every little victory along the way.
 It’s a good way to remain motivated on your goal!

 Depending on your type of amputation, you may be sent to Physical Therapy to learn muscle building and exercise therapy.
 These can help improve your mobility while preparing you for wearing a prosthesis.
-Although each case is unique, physical therapy typically begins by addressing the core, leg and arm muscles.
+Although each case is unique, physical therapy typically beings by addressing the core, leg and arm muscles.
 Your therapist will guide you and show you suitable exercises.
 These may be performed lying, sitting and standing.
-Ask your doctor whether Physical Therapy is needed during your rehabilitation.
+Ask your doctor whether Physical Therapy is needed during your Rehabilitation.

 Caring For Your Residual Limb Treatment